 What must care facilities provide to reduce the risk of choking or aspiration?

 People living in licensed B.C. care facilities must have immediate access to at least 1 employee who:

-- is able to communicate with emergency workers; and
+- Is able to communicate with emergency workers

-- can easily access first aid supplies, including times when care is provided off the community care facility premises.
+- Can easily access first aid supplies, including times when care is provided off the care facility premises

 For More Information